SEE A NEED,

 Here is a great collection of Science Friday educate podcasts in which I am sure you will find something that interests you.

-Other great podcasts include: Science Friday, The Hidden Brain, TED Radio Hour, RadioLab, and BBC Discovery.
+Other great podcasts include: Science Friday, The Hidden Brain, TED Radio Hour, RadioLab, BBC Discovery, and Joe's Big Idea.